jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/utilities/Cleanup Script.md

 1. **Directory Traversal:** The script uses `os.listdir` to find subdirectories and files within the `assets` folder.
 2. **Recursive Deletion:** For each subdirectory, it removes all files and any nested subdirectories before deleting the parent directory.
-3. **Error Handling:** Catches and prints messages for common errors like missing directories or insufficient permissions.

 ---

 ## Conclusion

 The **Cleanup Script** is a lightweight and efficient solution for managing the `assets` folder by removing unnecessary files and directories.
-It is particularly useful for cleaning up after data processing or parser runs.
+It is particularly useful for cleaning up after the uploader is ran.